 Division of Diagnostic Imaging

-Dr. Odisio serves as an Associate Professor and Co-Director of Research at the Department of Interventional Radiology, Division of Diagnostic Imaging and is a Medical Director for the Image Guided Cancer Therapy Research Program at MD Anderson.
+Dr. Odisio serves as an Associate Professor and Co-Director of Research at the Department of Interventional Radiology, Division of Diagnostic Imaging.
+Dr. Odisio also serves as one of the medical directors of the Image Guided Cancer Therapy (IGCT) Research Program.
+Dr. Odisio's main area of clinical practice and research encompass the use of several minimally invasive local therapies methods for the treatment and palliation of primary and secondary liver malignancies, with an emphasis on the use of percutaneous ablative therapies as a curative-intent treamtnet option for patients with diverse types of liver cancers.
+Additionally, Dr. Odisio lab investigates the use of novel advanced imaging methods for improving and predicting outcomes of minimally invasive procedures such as chemoembolization and liver ablation, as well as its potential use in combination with hepato-biliary surgical procedures.
 He earned his M.D. at the Federal University of Pernambuco (Recife, Brazil) and completed his Clinical Residency in Radiology and Diagnostic Imaging and a Clinical Fellowship in Non-Vascular Interventional and Emergency Radiology at the Hospital das Clinicas Sao Paolo University Medical School (Sao Paulo, Brazil).
 Dr. Odisio also completed a Clinical Fellowship in Advanced Interventional Radiology at MD Anderson Cancer Center.
 He is board certified in Diagnostic Radiology and Interventional Radiology.

 Dr. Odisio’s main area of clinical and research interest is the use of loco-regional therapies for the treatment and palliation of primary and secondary liver malignancies.
 Additionally, Dr. Odisio investigates the use of advanced imaging technologies for improving and predicting outcomes after minimally invasive procedures such as chemoembolization and liver ablation, as well its potential use in combination with hepatobiliary surgical procedures.
 He is MPI on an NIH-funded R01 investigating the improvement in local control using advanced image guidance for focal ablation of malignancies in the liver.